Pulse Research Fellowship and Mentorship

 • Letter of support from supervisors.

-Research MentorshipThis year we are inviting seasoned Internet measurement researchers as “mentors” to help guide the fellows during the six-month program.
+We invite seasoned Internet measurement researchers to serve as “mentors” to guide the fellows throughout the six-month program.

 • Expertise in Internet Measurements, Internet Policy and/or other related field (economics, social science, etc.)